 Another unusual bent in the Moncuit way of doing things is that no reserve wine is used in its production.
 All of its wines are made from a single year, regardless if they are labeled non-vintage or labeled with a vintage.
 The non-vintage wines spend a minimum of three years on their lees before disgorgement; the vintage wines spend between six and eight years on their lees.
 After disgorgement, the former age another three months before release while the latter spend another six months in the house’s cellar before going to market.

 In order to keep focus on purity and minerality, no wood is used during the élevage.
 Malolactic fermentation is the norm here.
-At bottling, the usual dosage runs around 7 grams of sugar per liter, in contrast to the more standard 12 grams employed by the majority of the Côte’s growers.
+At bottling, the usual dosage for the classic range runs around 7 grams of sugar per liter (which stands in contrast to the more standard 12 grams employed by the majority of the Côte’s growers, who tend to disgorge earlier).
+In addition, the family has been producing more extra brut cuvée Delos and non-dosé vintage wine–something Nicole has long favored but felt that the market had wanted the classical wines.
+Now, you have the choice.
 Annual production averages 180,000 bottles, or 15,000 12-pack cases, and includes roughly 10,000 bottles of rosé Champagne.
 No business is conducted with négociants either to purchase or to sell juice.

 About the bottles themselves, a lavender capsule signifies a good vintage; a gold capsule signifies an exceptional vintage (this as judged by Nicole and Valérie).
 And the crest on the label is a reference to Nicole and Yves’ father, who was an officer in the French Air Force.